-Impairment losses are recognised in the statement of profit or loss and other comprehensive income as an expense.
+Impairment losses are recognised in the statement of comprehensive income as an expense.

 (j) Trade and other payables

 Trade payables are carried at amortised cost and due to their short-term nature they are not discounted.
 They represent liabilities for goods and services provided to the Fund prior to the end of the financial period that are unpaid and arise when the Fund becomes obliged to make future payments in respect of the purchase of these goods and services.
 The amounts are unsecured and are usually paid within 30 days of recognition.